a4lg/mirrorrepo-git/README.md

 First reason is that `git fetch` is (basically) not aware of deleted branches and tags.
 I needed to grab exact state of remote repository.

-Second reason: sometimes branches are overwritten (by forced update) and old trees can be lost.
-When I was working with multiple Linux SoC repositories, I found a branch is gone and replaced by completely different one.
+Second reason: sometimes branches/tags are overwritten (by forced update) and old trees can be lost.
+When I was working with multiple Linux SoC repositories, I found a branch is replaced by completely different one.
 I wanted history to be preserved, forever.

 Third reason: this tool can save your disk space.
 If you are working with multiple Linux-kernel repositories, you'll find that most contents are the same.
-A git repository is basically a delta-compressed object storage and we can store contents of multiple repositories and save disk space (as how this tool achieves).
+A git repository is basically a delta-compressed object storage and we can store contents of multiple repositories and save disk space (by sharing contents, as this tool achieves).

 Required Environment